 Share their stuff on Twitter, comment on their posts, link to them, and let them know about it.
 Use all the basic promotion techniques I mentioned earlier.

 And THEN send them a pitch, which in my experience has a 100% success rate.

 Well almost.
 It is still work but since the article is about you, you get a chance to promote yourself in a logical and non-obtrusive manner.

 For example, this interview I did with Nirvana Guha yielded 4 links to my site.

 And none of those is shoehorned in.
 No, they all fit naturally as part of the narrative of my interview.

 Those were some easy links for an hour’s work.

 How to find interview opportunities?

-When you browse the web and read other blogs from your niche, see if they have “interview” section. if they do, simply bookmark their page in Chrome and then go and build a connection with that bloggers, the same you would if you wanted to ask them for a guest post opportunity.
+When you browse the web and read other blogs from your niche, see if they have an “interview” section. if they do, simply bookmark their page in Chrome and then go and build a connection with that blogger, the same you would if you wanted to ask them for a guest post opportunity.